HazyResearch/pdftotree/README.rst

       -o OUTPUT, --output OUTPUT
                             Path to output hOCR file.
 If not given, it will be printed to stdout.
-      -f FAVOR_FIGURES, --favor_figures FAVOR_FIGURES
-                            Whether figures must be favored over other parts such as tables and section headers
       -V, --visualize       Whether to output visualization images -d, --dry-run         Run pdftotree, but do not save any output or print to console.